On this page:

 - Global Health Security Agenda

-Click on the partnership title to learn more about programs and focus areas.
+Click on the partnership title to learn more about programs and focus areas:

 The OIE has a program for independently assessing and providing targeted support to countries’ animal health systems called the Performance of Veterinary Services (PVS) Pathway Cycle.
 The Centre’s Australia-OIE One Health Partnership will have a focus on delivering National Bridging Workshops.
-These are a joint effort by the OIE and World Health Organisation (WHO) to bring human and animal health counterparts together to identify priority areas where they can work together to improve the national health security system.
+These are a joint effort by the OIE and World Health Organisation (WHO) to bring human and animal health counterparts together to identify priority areas where they can work together to improve national health security systems.

-We will provide a technical expert for two to three years to FAO’s Emergency Centre for Transboundary Animal Diseases (ECTAD) in Bangkok, Thailand, to provide technical mentoring, support and advice to national governments in South East Asia.
+The Centre will provide a technical expert for two to three years to FAO’s Emergency Centre for Transboundary Animal Diseases (ECTAD) in Bangkok, Thailand, to provide technical mentoring, support and advice to national governments in South East Asia.
 A key aspect of this role will be to coordinate regional epidemiology capacity building programs, meetings and workshops, as part of the implementation of the Association of South East Asian Nations’ (ASEAN) Strategic Framework for Veterinary Epidemiology Capacity Development and Networking.

 The World Bank’s Pandemic Emergency Financing Facility (PEF) is a quick-disbursing financing mechanism that provides a surge of funds to enable a rapid and effective response to a large-scale infectious disease outbreak in the world’s poorest countries.
 Eligible countries can receive timely, predictable, and coordinated financing if affected by an outbreak that meets PEF’s activation criteria.